Undergraduate bursary to study for a master's degree in Architecture

 To be eligible, you must:

-- be registered on the full-time course, MArch (RIBA part 2)
+- be registered on the full-time Part 2 Masters in Architecture course

 *Eligible UK students are those that are classed as UK (England, Wales, Scotland or Northern Ireland), as assessed for student support purposes, as determined by Student Finance England or other relevant UK student loans awarding agency and have a UK home fee status as determined by the University.